mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Actually, practically or actually, eyes function or eyes try to communicate with nose, mouth, ears – practically.
 This is the function of eyes.
 But if you say eyes, that is really the idea of eyes, separate from nose, mouth, ears, body, heart.

 If you understand eyes are eyes, this is the first stage; this is very conceptualized.
 Everything is separate.
 This is not enough.
 So you should animate your eyes as they are. *How*?
-You should understand nose, mouth, ears – anyway, everything.
+You should understand nose, mouth, ears – everything.
 And then at that time, eyes really work, pretty well.

 ##### 35:44

 I told you always: Zen practice is very simple.
 I told you, very practically, the compassionate attention penetrates from the top of the head to the tip of the toes.
 That means what?

 ...
 If you want to play the guitar, you cannot play the guitar with two hands, actually.
 Strictly speaking, you cannot play it with two hands: you have to play the guitar with two hands, your nose, your ears, your mouth, your consciousness, your head, your knowledge, your heart, your emotions, your past life, present life, future life; with composers, and audience, everything.
 And then, at that time, you can really play guitar.
 That is called playing guitar.

 Don’t think that “Oh, I can play guitar.”
 [Buddhism](glossary#buddhism ) says, “No. You cannot play the guitar.” – “But I can play the guitar!” – “It’s not good enough.” *[He chuckles.]* Try to practice until the playing guitar is completely tuning in the rhythm of the universe, including trees, birds, and your mouth, your eyes, your heart, your emotions, audience, and composer; everything.
 And then at that time, you are called a guitar player.

 Do you understand?
 So you say, “I am a guitar player”, “I am a musician.”
 You say it very simply: “I am a guitar player.”
 “I am a painter.”
 “I am a poet.”
 Of course, you are a poet.
 You are a guitar player, you are a musician, you are a painter.
 I understand.
 But it’s not good *enough*.
 You are *not* a poet.
 “How come?”
 A simple question: “How come?
 I am a poet.
 I am a writer.”
 Of course you are a writer, you are a musician.
 But, *watch out* – okay?
 You are not a musician; you are not a writer.
 That means, you have to write something with all sentient beings.